kayleecodes1/nonograms/Task List.md

 [X] Fix console errors (mostly attribute names and React keys) [X] Refactor Cell to distinguish between guess and display state [X] Refactor PuzzleContainer to use child slots
-[ ] Change global styles to use Styled Components, and implement Theme
+[X] Change global styles to use Styled Components, and implement Theme [X] Add puzzle complete event and audio
+[X] Implement Cell component
+[X] Refactor Grid component to focus solely on UI and interaction [ ] Move App to components folder
+[ ] Fix ref/child component typing on InteractiveGrid

 // how to ensure naming doesn't conflict between models and components?